jallers/jallers.github.com/data/resume.md

 Deployment Engineer
 2006 - 2008
 * Worked with clients to deploy the LivePerson solution to websites
-* Began development on internal tools to improve deployment efficiency
+* Began development on internal tools

 __Entrance Software__
 .Net Software Developer